-Bootstrap’s documentation is some of the best I’ve ever seen.
+Simply put, Bootstrap’s documentation is some of the best we’ve ever seen.
 Every piece of code is described and explained in explicit detail on their website.

 Explanations also include code samples for basic implementation, simplifying the process for even the most beginner of beginners.
 All you need to do is choose a component, copy and paste the code into your page, and tweak from there.

 One of the main critiques when it comes to frameworks such as Bootstrap is their size—the weight they throw around can really slow down your application upon first load.
 The current version of Bootstrap’s CSS file, for example, is a whopping 119 KB.
 While this may not seem especially large compared to image and video files, for a CSS file, that’s enormous!

 What it allows you to do to combat this, however, is customize which functionality you want to include in your download.
 By simply going to their Customize and Download page, you can check off the features you won’t need for your application, trimming the weight off your file and saving your users the additional load time.